Alabama State vs. Alabama A&M Predictions & Picks – October 28

 Alabama State Betting Info (2022)

-- The Hornets won six games against the spread last season, failing to cover four times.
+- The Hornets compiled a 6-4-0 record against the spread last season.

 Alabama A&M Betting Info (2023)

-- The Bulldogs are a perfect 1-0-0 against the spread this year.
+- The Bulldogs are a perfect 1-0-0 against the spread this season.

-- In Bulldogs one games with a set total, all have hit the over.
+- Out of Bulldogs one games with a set total, one has hit the over (100%).

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.